medic/cht-docs/content/en/apps/tutorials/death-reporting.md

  }
 ```

  The `date_field` is optional.
 If a date of death is not provided, the date of the death report will be used.
-If your form has a field of type `date` asking for the date of the contact, use a path to that field in `date_field`.
+If your form has a field of type `date` asking for the date of the contact's death, use a path to that field in `date_field`.

 ### 4. Test